ShehaniDehipola/Wind-Whisper/README.md

 ## Wind Whisper - Weather app

-'Wind Whisper' is a simple and elegant weather application with react.
+'Wind Whisper' is a simple and elegant weather application built with react.
 It provides current weather information including temperature, humidity, sunset, wind, and more.
 The app also provides 5-day weather forecast to help you plan ahead.

 Features:
 - Current Weather: Get real-time weather updates for your location or any city you search.